Top 10 FAQs about Facebook Messenger Bot

 - Learn how to build a bot yourself using a visual bot-building platform (it’s really easy and no coding required)

 Of course, hiring a developer is going to be the most expensive.
-If you’re interested in learning how to build a simple bot yourself, check out Part 3 of the Guide.
-If you’re looking for something a little more in-depth, check out my course, Bot Essentials
+If you’re interested in learning how to build a simple bot yourself, check out my free mini-course – Bots 101.
+If you’re looking for something a little more in-depth, check out my course, Bot Essentials.

 Cost #2 – Maintain and Update the Bot